 PWHL Seattle Overview

-The PWHL Seattle, officially known as the Seattle Torrent, is a professional women’s ice hockey team based in Seattle, Washington.
-Established in 2025, the team competes in the Professional Women’s Hockey League (PWHL) and began play in the 2025-26 season.
-Their home games are held at Climate Pledge Arena, which they share with the NHL’s Seattle Kraken and the WNBA’s Seattle Storm.
-Owned by the Mark Walter Group, the team is managed by general manager Meghan Turner and coached by Steve O’Rourke.
+The PWHL Seattle franchise, officially known as the Seattle Torrent, is a professional women’s ice hockey team based in Seattle, Washington.
+Established in 2025, the team competes in the Professional Women’s Hockey League (PWHL) and began play in the 2025-26 season alongside the Vancouver Goldeneyes, the league’s first two expansion franchises.
+The Torrent is owned by the Mark Walter Group and plays its home games at Climate Pledge Arena, sharing the venue with the National Hockey League’s Seattle Kraken and the WNBA’s Seattle Storm.
+The team has quickly distinguished itself through record-setting attendance and a strong identity rooted in the Pacific Northwest.

 Founding and Organizational Origins